mverwe/JetToyHI/README.md

 * Webbrowser: https://cernbox.cern.ch/index.php/s/w2xgYEEkCWzDELR

 You will find samples from various event generators.
 For underlying event we have: 'thermal' which is independent particle production using a Boltzmann distribution with a fixed multiplicity and mean p<sub>T</sub> (indicated in the file names).
 For the hard signal we have PYTHIA8 and JEWEL events with various p<sub>T,hat</sub> settings.

+More details about the available samples can be found here: https://twiki.cern.ch/twiki/bin/view/JetQuenchingTools/PU14Samples